-Low: Below 600 MET-minutes/week
+Low: Below 600 MET-minutes/week.
+To get a proxy risk level for this group, we averaged the relative risk values for 0 MET-minutes per week and 600 MET-minutes per week for each age and sex group.

-Moderate: Between 600 to 2400 MET-minutes/week
+Moderate: Between 600 to 2400 MET-minutes/week.
+We used age- and sex-specific relative risk values for 1200 MET-minutes per week as the proxy risk level for this group.

-High: Over 2400 MET-minutes/week
+High: Over 2400 MET-minutes/week.
+As a conservative measure, we used age- and sex-specific relative risk values for 1800 MET-minutes per week as the proxy risk level for this group.

 To calculate avoidable health loss from insufficient physical activity, we calculated a value called the potential impact fraction (PIF) for each of the four causes of death linked to insufficient physical activity as well as by age group and sex.
 PIF values are based on the population distribution (P) of physical activity (see above) and the relative risk (RR) in each risk category (i):